Morehouse School of Medicine

 Morehouse School of Medicine (MSM) is an independent and private historically-Black medical school in Atlanta, Georgia.
 Originally a part of Morehouse College, the school became independent in 1981.

 History

 MSM was established at the suggestion of several Atlanta community doctors who saw the disparities and outcomes for black patients in Georgia.
-They approached Morehouse College president Hugh Gloster, who formed a committee in 1970, to analyze the feasibility of a medical school as part of the Atlanta University Center complex campus, that included Clark Atlanta University, Interdenominational Theological Center, Morehouse College, Morris Brown College, and Spelman College.
+They approached Morehouse College president Hugh Gloster, who formed a committee led by Joseph N Gayles, Jr in 1970, to analyze the feasibility of a medical school as part of the Atlanta University Center complex campus, that included Clark Atlanta University, Interdenominational Theological Center, Morehouse College, Morris Brown College, and Spelman College.

 In 1975, the School of Medicine at Morehouse College opened its doors and Louis W. Sullivan served as the inaugural dean.
 The first students were admitted in 1978, to a two-year program in the basic sciences, and transferred to other medical schools for the clinical years of their training.